WJSoftware/wj.Ocelot.Configuration/README.md

 timeout value.

 Another good reason to avoid embedded properties is because the current algorithm does not recursively traverse property values to individually set values.
-This is an unsupported scenarios.
+This is an unsupported scenario.
 The current algorithm is only capable of setting the vlaue of a property with a custom object as a whole.
 It will not drill down that object to individually set properties.